 Her lab develops multi-omic cancer classifiers and executable cancer models that enable in-silico experimentation to identify likely resistance mechanisms, predict effective drug combinations, and identify strategies for cancers that are currently incurable.

-After a Masters Degree in Theoretical Physics from the University of Turin, Francesca completed her PhD in Physics and Mathematical Modelling at the Institute of Cancer Research within the University of London.
-She then undertook a postdoctoral research fellowship in Mathematical Modelling and Biostatistics at the Gray Cancer Institute, London, before joining the Molecular Oncology Laboratories at the Weatherall Institute of Molecular Medicine, University of Oxford, first as a postdoctoral research fellow in Bioinformatics / Biostatistics then as a Group Leader.
-She is the recipient of a Cancer Research UK programme and a European Research Council consolidator award.
+After a Masters Degree in Theoretical Physics from the University of Turin, Francesca completed her PhD in Physics and Mathematical Modelling at the Institute of Cancer Research, University of London.
+She then undertook a postdoctoral research fellowship in Mathematical Modelling and Biostatistics at the Gray Cancer Institute, London, before joining the Medical Sciences Division, University of Oxford, first as a postdoctoral research fellow in Bioinformatics / Biostatistics, then as Group Leader of Computational Biology and Integrative Genomics.

-In addition to her research programme, she teaches at national and international Masters Courses and Advanced Schools, is a member of national and international panels, and acts as bioinformatics / biostatistics advisor for genomics clinical research studies.
+In addition to her research work, she teaches at national and international Masters Courses and Advanced Schools, is a member of national and international panels, including REF-2021, and acts as bioinformatics and biostatistics advisor for genomics clinical research studies.

 Lord SR. et al, (2019), Br J Cancer

 Louphrasitthiphol P. et al, (2019), Pigment Cell Melanoma Res, 32, 792 - 808

 Burdova K. et al, (2019), EMBO J, 38